Robert Bergland

 Robert Selmer Bergland (July 22, 1928 – December 9, 2018) was an American politician.
-He served as a member of the House of Representatives from Minnesota's 7th congressional district from 1971 to 1977, and he served as United States Secretary of Agriculture from 1977 until 1981, during the Carter administration.
+He served as a member of the House of Representatives from Minnesota's 7th congressional district from 1971 to 1977.
+He also served as U.S. Secretary of Agriculture during the Jimmy Carter administration from 1977 to 1981.

 Early life

 Bergland was born near Roseau, Minnesota, the son of Mabel (Evans) and Selmer Bennett Bergland, a garage mechanic.
 He studied agriculture at the University of Minnesota in a two-year program.
-A farmer, he became an official of the Agricultural Stabilization and Conservation Service for the Department of Agriculture from 1963-68.
+A farmer, he became an official of the Agricultural Stabilization and Conservation Service for the Department of Agriculture from 1963 to 1968.

 Career

 U.S. Representative from Minnesota

 Bergland was a member of the United States House of Representatives from 1971 to 1977 as a member of the Democratic-Farmer-Labor Party, entering the House by defeating U.S. Republican incumbent Odin Langen in 1970.
 He was elected to the 92nd, 93rd, 94th, and 95th Congresses.
 In Congress, he served on the House Committee on Agriculture's subcommittees for Conservation and Credit, and Livestock, Grains, Dairy, and Poultry.